One of the most common questions we receive in our customer service department is

 “What should I engrave on my medical ID bracelet?“

-Here, my friend, is your answer…straight from our experts.
+Here, my friend is your answer…straight from our experts.
 (We at Sticky Jewelry sell over 90,000 medical alert bracelets per year so yes, we do consider ourselves experts)!
+Here’s what to engrave on your medical alert bracelet for added safety and clarity.

-After personally speaking with EMT’s, researching and hearing plenty of customer feedback we give you (dun dun dunnn)
+After personally speaking with EMT’s, researching and hearing plenty of customer feedback we give you.

 - When choosing between engraving options we recommend using black laser engraving in a clear font.
 We understand that this makes your condition “stand out” more on your jewelry, but it could potentially save your life.
 When the EMT or hospital is searching for information, every second counts.